Menu

 Which Greek island is less crowded - Corfu or Crete?

-Corfu tends to be less crowded and more manageable even during busy periods.
-Crete can get very busy in summer due to its popularity and numerous attractions.
-However, Crete's larger size means you can often find quieter spots if you're willing to explore beyond the main tourist areas.
+Corfu is generally less crowded and more manageable.
+Crete gets busy in summer but its larger size offers quieter spots beyond main tourist areas.